 Board member Neil Weaver echoed those sentiments.
 “I regret that the final plan will not accommodate all the issues parents raised, but at the end of the day, we have to address overcrowding,” said Weaver.

-“We know that we are not presenting a perfect plan tonight,” said board member Dr. Betty Brown.
+“We know that we are not presenting a perfect plan tonight,” said Board Vice-Chair Libby Carter.
 “I am not sure that a perfect plan could ever exist; however, we ask that you accept it as the one we feel will most benefit our children throughout the entire district.”

-When Board Vice-Chair Libby Carter mentioned the Eagle Springs area, she was asked if there was concern over a relatively small part of the overall plan, why not change it?
+When Carter mentioned the Eagle Springs area, she was asked if there was concern over a relatively small part of the overall plan, why not change it?

 “We have to think about the district as a whole and what is best for all the students,” said Carter.